Cast Away: Rights and streaming

+In 2024, it was reported that Disney were preventing the release of 4K masters for Cast Away and other Fox catalog titles like Die Hard 2 and The French Connection.
+However, an international 4K release may still possibly occur through Paramount's joint ownership of the film.

 In popular culture

 A FedEx commercial during Super Bowl XXXVII parodied the final scene of the film, in which Chuck Noland returns a package to its sender.
-In this version, the woman answers the door, and when Noland asks what was in the box, the woman replies: "Just a satellite phone, GPS locator, fishing rod, water purifier, and some seeds.
+In this version, the woman answers the door, and when Noland asks what was in the box, the woman replies, "Just a satellite phone, GPS locator, fishing rod, water purifier, and some seeds.
 Just silly stuff."

-Media executive Lloyd Braun of ABC Studios first suggested the idea of a Cast Away–type television series at a dinner party in 2003.
+Media executive Lloyd Braun of ABC first suggested the idea of a Cast Away–type television series at a dinner party in 2003.
 Thom Sherman later pitched the idea for Cast Away – The Series, but never developed the idea.
 The concept was later developed and pitched with the title Nowhere, which later turned into the ABC show Lost.

-The second episode of the seventh season of It's Always Sunny in Philadelphia, "The Gang Goes to the Jersey Shore" refers to a Cast Away scene.
-When Frank loses his "rum ham" while floating on a raft in the Atlantic Ocean, his anguish resembles that of Tom Hanks's character losing a volleyball he named "Wilson."
+The second episode of the seventh season of It's Always Sunny in Philadelphia, "The Gang Goes to the Jersey Shore", refers to a Cast Away scene.
+When Frank loses his "rum ham" while floating on a raft in the Atlantic Ocean, his anguish resembles that of Tom Hanks' character losing Wilson the volleyball.

 On December 31, 2002, at Madison Square Garden, Phish played a clip from the film on the jumbotron to introduce their song "Wilson" during their concert.
 They later introduced "Tom Hanks" during the song onstage, but it was later revealed to be keyboardist Page McConnell's brother Steve.

 On April 15, 2022, at Progressive Field, Tom Hanks threw the ceremonial first pitch at the Cleveland Guardians home opener, accompanied by a replica of Wilson from the movie.

-In the survival video game Don't Starve, the main character Wilson is named after the volleyball.

-Owl City's song "Kelly Time" references the film from the perspective of Wilson.
+Dale Earnhardt Jr. raced with a Wilson replica in his car to two victories in fall 2001 at Dover and Talladega.
+This was due to a joke on the radio that he felt lonely in the car during a race.

+In a 2001 episode of The King of Queens, Doug Heffernan (Kevin James) is interviewed for a job at FedEx.
+He references Cast Away when he sees a model of a FedEx plane on his interviewer's desk and jokingly imitates the crash scene.

+In the 2005 animated film Madagascar, Alex the Lion (Ben Stiller) reacts to being stranded on the titular island in a similar way to Chuck, including talking to an inanimate basketball that he refers to as "Spalding."